-For questions about instructional policies, contact:
+For questions about instructional policies, contact: Rachel Dwyer, Vice Chair dwyer.46@osu.edu Deb Wilson, Instructional Coordinator wilson.1028@osu.edu

-Cynthia Colen, Vice Chair

-colen.3@osu.edu

-Updated July 2023
+Updated August 2024

 INTRODUCTION

 OSU Sociology is a preeminent department in terms of faculty research and the quality of our graduate and undergraduate programs.
 According to the 2021 Shanghai Rankings, we are recognized as the 8th best Sociology department in the world.
 Our Ph.D. program is ranked 18th in the nation, and 8th among public universities, in the 2022 U.S. News and World Report listings.
 Our undergraduate program is one of the largest on campus, with more than 800 Sociology, Criminology and Criminal Justice Studies, and Public Health Sociology majors.
 Our faculty have research expertise in diverse areas with strengths in stratification and inequality, community and urban sociology, criminology, population and health, education, family, occupations and work and political sociology.
 Among 118 National Research Council-ranked sociology programs nationwide, we are in the top 10% in publications and grants per faculty.